Optimal investment and consumption with forward preferences and uncertain parameters: Introduction

-Without the element of consumption, Musiela and Zariphopoulou, in a series of their works \cite{MZ0,MZ-Kurtz,MZ-Carmona,MZ1,MZ2,MZ3}, proposed to determine the optimal investment strategy $ \pi^* $ for the agent, via optimizing her expected {\it forward investment preference} $ U $: for any terminal time $ T $,
+The study of continuous-time optimal investment and consumption represents an active research area in mathematical finance.
+In its simplest form, an agent seeks to optimize their expected inter-temporal consumption and terminal wealth preferences by selecting admissible investment and consumption strategies, denoted as $(\pi, C)$.
+The optimization problem takes the following form:

+where $T$ is the terminal time of the investment horizon, $X^{\pi, C}$ is the derived wealth resulting from employing the investment and consumption strategies $(\pi, C)$ in a financial market model.
+Additionally, $U^c$ and $U$ represent \emph{static} preferences, evaluating their instantaneous consumption benefit and terminal wealth, respectively.

+Therefore, a typical optimal investment and consumption model necessitates three key components: an investment horizon, a mathematical model for the financial market, and a \emph{static} performance criterion typically formulated as utility functions of consumption and wealth.

+While the aforementioned optimal investment and consumption model offers valuable economic insights and maintains a close connection with stochastic control theory, it is not without limitations.
+Notably, the optimal investment and consumption strategies often depend on maturity, limiting the flexibility of choosing investment horizons.
+This leads to time-inconsistent strategies, where an optimal strategy for a time horizon $[0, T]$ may not necessarily remain optimal for $[0, S]$ with $S\neq T$, when applying the same utility functions at both $[0, T]$ and $[0, S]$.

+In contrast, forward preferences, serving as a complement to static performance criteria, are constructed starting from an initial datum that represents preferences for the present rather than a future date.
+These preferences evolve over time, ensuring the time-consistency of optimal strategies across all time horizons.
+The theory, established by Musiela and Zariphopoulou in a series of works \cite{MZ0,MZ-Kurtz,MZ-Carmona,MZ1,MZ2,MZ3}, proposes a novel approach to determining the optimal investment strategy $\pi^*$ through a \emph{forward investment preference} $U$ of wealth and time:

-Instead of assuming her future wealth preference in prior as in the classical framework, the agent should first specify her wealth preference at time $ 0 $.
-Via the super-martingale sub-optimality and martingale optimality principle (see Definition \ref{def:forward_performance_drift_vol} below, with $U^c\equiv 0$ and $\mathcal{B}$ being a singleton), the agent's forward investment preference is then generated {\it forwardly}.
-Due to this forward nature, the agent can pick her optimal investment strategy $ \pi^* $, without pre-defining at time $ 0 $, her investment horizon and her future wealth preference.
-A similar concept called horizon-unbiased utility was also introduced by Henderson in \cite{Henderson_2007}, and Henderson and Hobson in \cite{Henderson_Hobson_2007}.
-For a dual characterization of forward investment preference, see \cite{Zit} by {\v Z}itkovi{\'c}.
-For recent developments of forward investment preference, together with its applications in finance and insurance, see \cite{ZZ,El_Karoui_2013,Nadtochiy-Z,Chong_2016,Shkolnikov_2016,LZ,Nadtochiy_2017,Avanesyan_2018,Chong_2018} and the references therein.
+for any $0\leq t\leq T<\infty$.
+Unlike the classical framework, where future wealth preferences are assumed in advance, the forward approach requires the agent to specify their wealth preference at time $0$.
+Through the principles of super-martingale sub-optimality and martingale optimality (see Definition \ref{def:forward_performance_drift_vol} below, with $U^c\equiv 0$ and $\mathcal{B}$ being a singleton), the agent's forward investment preference at any time $t>0$ is then endogenously generated.
+This forward-looking nature enables the agent to select the optimal investment strategy $\pi^*$ without pre-defining their investment horizon and future wealth preference.